Do Car Insurance Costs Go Down at 25?

 What Affects Your Rate More Than Age at 25?

-Once you hit 25, age stops moving the needle much.
-Your driving record, credit score and marital status carry far more weight from that point on.
+Once you hit 25, age stops driving rate changes as much.
+Your driving record, credit score and marital status carry more weight from that point on, along with your claims history, ZIP code and the vehicle you drive.

 Driving Record